dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeArtisanTableRowsCount()`

-Checks if artisan table rows count is not equals to specified value:
+Checks if artisan output table rows count is not equals to specified value:

 ```php
 $this->dontSeeArtisanTableRowsCount(5);